linkarzu/linkarzu.github.io/_posts/macos/2025-03-22-prime-workflow.md

 - He talked fast and just cranked jokes out of nowhere, which made the experience like watching a Dave Chappelle stand-up tech tutorial, and I liked it
-- Anyway, I ended up in this video:
+- Anyway, I ended up in this video by ThePrimeagen:
   - [My Developer Workflow - How I use i3, tmux, and vim](https://youtu.be/bdumjiHabhQ)

-{% include embed/youtube.html id='bdumjiHabhQ' %}

 ## With my 55 inch TV, I thought I was productive